clement-jny/clement-jny/README.md

 <h1>Hey everyone 👋, I'm Clément</h1>

 <h3>A passionate frontend developer from India :)</h3>
+I've been learning to code for 5 years, after switching careers.
+I started with HTML, but have really found a passion for backend development...

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=clement-jny" alt="clement-jny" /></a> </p>